MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 ###  <a name="Diskpart.exe"></a> Diskpart.exe
  Diskpart is a text-mode command interpreter that allows management of objects (disks, partitions, or volumes) using scripts or direct input in a Command Prompt window.

- For more information on Diskpart.exe, see the section, "Diskpart Command-Line Options," in the *Windows Preinstallation Environment (Windows PE) User’s Guide*.
+ For more information on Diskpart.exe, see the section, "Diskpart Command-Line Options," in the *Windows Preinstallation Environment (Windows PE) User's Guide*.

 |**Value**|**Description**|
 |-|-|